Trust / Marketplace / 1997-present

 A marketplace without trust is just exposure to risk.
 In the early internet era, that problem was sharper than it feels now.
 People were being asked to buy from unknown individuals they would never meet, send money across distance, and trust that an item would appear as promised.
 The hard problem was not listing inventory.
 It was making strangers seem legible enough to transact.

 That is why eBay belongs in the archive as a trust file.
-Its important decision was not only putting auctions and listings on the web.
+Its important decision was not merely putting auctions and listings on the web.
 It was building a visible reputation layer that made uncertainty feel manageable rather than fatal.

 Feedback Was The Brand Move